amit08255/100DaysOfFrontend/README.md

 Studied and worked on CSS 3D positioning of elements, handling element overflow, changing cursor and handling visibility of elements. https://github.com/amit08255/100DaysOfFrontend/commit/b61f3475179e11a382189aaa7f8dca35d27baecb

+## Day 5

+Studied responsive CSS designing.
+How a layout fits to different screen sizes.
+Studied about viewport and standard screen sizes.
+No coding today, just studied the basics about responsive CSS designing.